NGC 891: A Close-Up Look at the Silver Sliver Galaxy

 NGC 891 is a galaxy located in the constellation of Andromeda, about 27.3 ± 1.8 million light-years away from Earth.
 It is a member of the NGC 1023 group of galaxies in the Local Supercluster.

-It is considered one of the closest and best analogs to the Milky Way, making it a valuable subject for studying galactic structure from an external perspective.
+It is considered one of the closest and best analogs to the Milky Way.
+This makes it a valuable subject for studying galactic structure from an external perspective.

 What type of galaxy is NGC 891?